wlingca/rdssms/workshop/content/Lab6/4_dataatrest/_index.en.md

 With data at rest encryption using AWS KMS, you can only enable encryption for an Amazon RDS database instance when you create it, not after the database instance is created.
 {{% /notice %}}

-* You may go back to [Create a new RDS SQL Server](../lab1/1_createdatabase.html) for instruction on creating a new database instance.
+* You may go back to [Create a new RDS SQL Server](../lab1/1_createdatabase.html) for instructions on creating a new database instance.
 Below figure shows the encryption section that you can configure to enable encryption with data at rest using AWS KMS during database instance creation.
 {{% img "kms1.png" kms %}}

 ### Data at rest Encryption using TDE